CopterExpress/clover/docs/en/rviz.md

 Start rviz
 ---

-To start еру visualization of the state of Clever in real time, connect to it via Wi-Fi (`CLEVER-xxx`) and run rviz, specifying an appropriate ROS_MASTER_URI:
+To start еру visualization of the state of Clover in real time, connect to it via Wi-Fi (`CLEVER-xxx`) and run rviz, specifying an appropriate ROS_MASTER_URI:

 ```(bash)
 ROS_MASTER_URI=http://192.168.11.1:11311 rviz
 ```

-If connection is not established, make sure the `.bashrc` of Clever contains line:
+If connection is not established, make sure the `.bashrc` of Clover contains line:

 ```(bash)
 export ROS_HOSTNAME=`hostname`.local